neal2018/cp-cpptips/slides.md

 - Prefer local variables to global variables
 - Be careful with the lifetime of local variables
+- Prefer lambda to normal function, especially when it's recursive.
+Capture the local variables!
 - Prefer `std::vector` and `std::array` to C-style array (`int a[100000]`)
 - Prefer `std::string` to C-style string (`char s[100000]`)
 - Prefer indexing starting from 0, not 1